wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 25 So he wrapped himself in his cloak, and lay down in his own tent.

-26 And the husbandmen of Kentucky were led on by their valiant governor, whose name was Shelby, and he was a man well stricken in years ; even at the age of three-score did he go out against the enemies of Columbia ; and all the people rejoiced in him.
+26 And the husbandmen of Kentucky were led on by their valiant governor, whose name was Shelby, and he was a man well stricken in years ; even at the age of threescore did he go out against the enemies of Columbia ; and all the people rejoiced in him.

 27 And the gallant Perry staid not behind ; but freely offered his strength, and was one of the right hand men of Harrison, with whom he followed after the host of Britain.